 I always keep a little amount of frozen peas and chopped carrots aside in my fridge, just in case I want to make this recipe.
-Saves me a trip to the supermarket.
+That also saves me a trip to the nearest supermarket.
 And I always have a couple of potatoes in my pantry as well.
 Who doesn’t?

 Instead of serving the shepherds pie right away, you can also let the pie cool down, cover it with cling film and let it chill in the fridge for up to 2 days.
 Warm it up in a microwave for 5 minutes and grill the top before serving.

 Do you love meat and potato pies like this one?

 Then also check out my lamb parmentier casserole!
 It’s a similar pie but I’d call it a French version of a classic shepherd’s pie.
 It contains shredded lamb roast instead and also creamy potato mash.